Above: The jaguar killed near London, Texas in 1909

 The London jaguar story is told by Ginger Roberts, the granddaughter of one of the boys that found the cat.
 It has the feel of Hardy Boys adventure, but these boys stumble into a jaguar instead of a mystery.
 After getting into trouble with it, they call for adults to back them up with guns.

 Pa and Charley were scared to death.
 They had never seen a jaguar and didn’t even know what it was they were seeing.
 They just decided they’d better run for their own lives and try to get help as fast as their legs could carry them.

 As usual, this jaguar story ends with the cat’s demise.
-At 6’7″ 125lbs, it was pretty large, but there is no mention of whether it was a male or female.
-I’m guessing it was another male in search of new territory.
+It was described as being 6’7″ and 125lbs, but there is no mention of whether it was a male or female.
+I’m guessing it was another young male in search of new territory.
 This was good jaguar habitat, aside from the humans.

 The London Jaguar by Ginger Roberts

 Originally published in the Junction Eagle Wednesday July 30, 2008

 Last week, as I was driving home from London, I turned on Hwy.
 385, headed toward Yates Crossing, and about halfway between where I had turned off and the Red Creek Road, I spotted a very large mountain lion, just standing in the middle of the highway.
 He looked at me, unalarmed, and walked west to the bar ditch, stopped and casually watched me as I passed by.

 The following Thursday, I was at Rotary, and met Carlton Turner.
 He said he and his wife had purchased the old Milton and Eunice Watters place outside of London about eight years ago.
 When I told him about spotting the mountain lion, so close to where he lived, it reminded me of a story my grandfather, Everett Stewart used to tell.
 I didn’t have time to tell it to Carlton that day, so told him I’d tell it in my article this week.